jaspector

 County permits are required for county-level overlays such as soil erosion, drain work, county road right-of-way work, and septic/well systems.
 General building permit requirements depend on the township having jurisdiction over the parcel.

-Typical processing time is Residential and smaller soil erosion projects average about a week, larger first reviews can take about 30 days, and drain permits are approximately 90 days from submittal depending on complexity..
+Building permit processing times in unincorporated Macomb County, MI typically run Residential and smaller soil erosion projects average about a week, larger first reviews can take about 30 days, and drain permits are approximately 90 days from submittal depending on complexity..
+Timelines can vary based on project complexity and current department workload.